vinayakdon/Machine-Learning-project-Sentimental-classifier-/README.md

 ## sklearn

-Data & Code associated with my tutorial on the sci-kit learn machine learning library in python
+Data & Code associated with sci-kit learn machine learning library in python

 Tutorial.ipynb is the file that I worked on during the video.